Here are a few great tips to bear in mind when creating your company logo

 You always want to make sure that you are creating logos that look like they have a genuine connection and relation with whatever it is they are part of.
 They need to actually represent whatever it is that you do, usually in an easy to refer to the way that’s easy to identify with and recognize.
 Of course, these are just standards to hit and the actual doing is a fair bit harder than knowing what you need to do.

 Creating a good logo, and one that truly reflects your business, requires some genuine innovation on your part – if you are struggling to find that innovation, these simple ideas should help you move forward;

 What Does Your Logo Answer?

-You need to look deeper than whether or not the logo looks flash or fancy – it has to actually answer something about your business.
+You need to look deeper than whether or not the logo looks flashy or fancy – it has to actually answer something about your business.
 For example, let’s say that you were a dentist.
-Well, your logo could represent the soothing relief or having a cracked tooth repaired.
+Well, your logo could represent soothing relief or having a cracked tooth repaired.
 This is relevant and, for a talented designer, easy to represent in a unique and easy to remember fashion.

 Ask yourself some questions about what your logo should try and represent – think of it like a quick sentence, a blurb in picture form.
-If you had to describe your business’ main reason for being in existence in 10 words, what would they be?
+If you had to describe your business’ main reason for being in existence in 10 words, what would it be?
 This should help you create a basis for your logo.

 Sketch It Out